User Onboarding

 - show the user their purchase list

-- allow them to assign the software to teams
+- allow them to assign the software an existing team or create a new one

-- direct them to where they can assign seats to individual users
+- direct them to the next step where they can assign seats to individual users

 We asked software admins about their post-purchase workflow and we identified 2 scenarios.

 “I don’t always have time to set it up right away.
-When I go back to my account I want to know how to do it.”
+I often need to do it later.”

 “After a purchase I go to the confirmation email and follow the link to set it up.”